Youth-Hackers-Club/YIB/README.md

 The [git-repo](https://github.com/Youth-Hackers-Club/YIB/) is on github, currently empty.
 Once there is enough base code I'll push the initial commit and start testing the CI.

-As for coding guidelines, just stick to making the code look nice and follow standard practices.
+As for coding guidelines, just stick to making the code look nice and follow standard practices such as use tabs instead of spaces.
 If you submit a pull request, we'll let you know what needs to change before we'll merge.